Mumbai Crime: Kidnappers flee with Rs 2 crore as cops look on

-The gang had told the builder, whose son they had abducted, to drop off the cash at Sanjay Gandhi National Park; cops could do nothing as the criminals took the money and fled, since they didn’t know the victim’s whereabouts
+Gang had told the builder, whose son they had abducted, to drop off cash at Sanjay Gandhi National Park; cops could do nothing as criminals took the money and fled, as they didn’t know victim’s whereabouts

 The Mumbai Crime Branch suffered a major embarrassment when kidnappers walked away with Rs 2 crore in ransom money and the police could do nothing but look on.
 Police officials said they couldn’t do anything at that time because the victim had not yet been released.